Past, Present & Future

 1961 marked a turning point in the life of the Evangelical Church when younger men were invited to attend a Billy Graham crusade – at least two of them were soundly converted to Christ.

 After many faithful years of sound biblical ministry, Rev. Raymond Gregory retired in 1998.
 He lived in the town and continued as an active and valued member of the church until his death in 2013.
-In May 1998 Pastor Oliver Allmand-Smith accepted a unanimous call from the church to be our new Minister.
+In May 1998 Pastor Oliver Allmand-Smith accepted a call from the church to be our new minister.
+Since that time we have seen our eldership established, with Tony Flanders and Rob Stredder added as full time servants of the church.

 Our hopes and prayers are that God will continue to build His church in Ramsbottom and that many more will come to know and love our Saviour Jesus Christ.